ularc/zurada/software/pytorch.rst

     #SBATCH --nodes=1
     #SBATCH --ntasks-per-node=2
     #SBATCH --gpus-per-node=2
-    #SBATCH --cpus-per-task=23
+    #SBATCH --cpus-per-task=16
     #SBATCH --time=01:00:00
-    #SBATCH --partition=gpu
+    #SBATCH --partition=gpu2h100

     module load miniforge3/25.3.1-gcc-11.4.1
     conda activate pytorch

-    # Each node has 48 CPU cores and 2 GPUs.
-Since we are using 1
+    # Each node in the gpu2h100 queue has 32 CPU cores and 2 GPUs.
+Since we
-    # process per GPU, we are left with 46 cores.
-We want each
+    # are using 1 process per GPU, we are left with 32 cores.
-    # process to spawn multiple OpenMP threads, so we
+    # We want each process to spawn multiple OpenMP threads, so we
-    # do 46 (CPU cores) / 2 (GPU processes) = 23 (threads per GPU process)
+    # do 32 (CPU cores) / 2 (GPU processes) = 16 (threads per GPU process)
-    export OMP_NUM_THREADS=23
+    export OMP_NUM_THREADS=16
     # These are other OpenMP options used to control placement of threads
     # in CPU cores
     export OMP_PLACES=cores